top of page

 They came into the school once a month to teach a yoga and mindfulness lessons using the signature 5 Parts of Practice - a structure Molly came up with the help of her elementary education background- and also kept a control group that did not receive the lessons, as most research studies do.

-And the findings from that first year showed an increase in and maintenance of student social-emotional learning as well as slight increases in the reading, writing and math stats.
+The findings from that first year showed an increase in and maintenance of student social-emotional learning as well as slight increases in the reading, writing and math stats.

 The moods and tension-anxiety levels of each group- the students who received yoga and the students who did not- showed a significant difference in a positive way for the students who received yoga and mindfulness lessons to those who did not, although not significant enough to present a new statistic.